The ORSCF specifications describe 4 separate backend modules, which are visualized as databases in the graphic below:

 The “VisitData” module represents the primary data storage for visits.
 Although the internal data storage is of course subject to the respective individual implementation, we still deliver a completely usable data model and even a ShowCase implemented in C # (fully executable).
 The communication standard itself can be implemented on different transport technologies.
 The most common ways are the transport in form of FIHR ressources or by accessing a REST-API.
 For the last one we provide an OpenAPI-/Swagger-Definition describing the ‘VisitDataRepository-API‘.
 In all cases the specified schema is mandatory.

 The “BillingData” module stores billing related information for the visits.
-Also for this we deliver a completely usable data model, and a OpenAPI-/Swagger-Definition for access via REST.
+Also for this module we deliver a completely usable data model, and an OpenAPI-/Swagger-Definition for access via REST.

 The “IdentityData” module represents the primary source for data which is related to the personal identity of patients and/or study participants.
 The data model we have shown here does not claim to describe a complete identity management system.
 Only the part relevant for studies has been modeled here.
 When the usage of REST is planned, see the OpenAPI-/Swagger-Definition.

 Last, but not least, the most complex part: the “StudyWorkflowDefinition” module.
 The specified model is a standard to describe a study protocol (as supplied by the sponsor) in a digital form.
 A special attention was given to the challenge to describe timeline of the required visits and cycles.
 In this part were have reached a unique level of detail, so that this part will be given more priority in future.
 Such digital workflow definitions can be supplied in form of a json-file, or persited into a repository (FIHR/REST/…).
 Here again an OpenAPI-/Swagger-Definition for REST, which also comes along with a ShowCase implemented in C # (fully executable).

 Additional samples for FIHR will be supplied as soon as possible.